-Data Storytelling: Stories that Mislead
+Data Storytelling: How to avoid telling Stories that Mislead

 Today, I’m going to tell you a story about our data that is true but misleading: